overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 # Kafka Event Managment Profile (optional)

 The `kafka` profile contains the connection details to a deployed Kafka instance.
+When this profile is enabled, Song will send messages to Kafka whenever an analysis is created or updated, including notices following analysis publishing, unpublishing and suppression.

 This profile is only required if Kafka is configured.

 For help installing Kafka, please refer to <a href="https://kafka.apache.org/quickstart" target="_blank" rel="noopener noreferrer">the official Kafka documentation</a>.